james-l-online/Tuition-No-Worry-Project/README_AZURE-PREFLIGHT.md

 # Azure Preflight Checklist

 This checklist gathers the commands, checks, and recommended values you should complete before running `terraform init/plan/apply` in the project's `tf-*` folders or deploying the Helm chart.
-It's a condensed, actionable checklist derived from `README_DEMO2.md` and the repo's Terraform modules.

 Use PowerShell (pwsh) or bash.
-Commands shown in blocks are for Bash; equivalent PowerShell examples are noted where helpful.
+Commands shown in blocks are for Bash

 ---